SliveniusD2/NG-Files/README.md

 # NG-Files
 D2R NG+ Shared stash files

+IMPORTANT - THE SORC FILES AND PALADIN FILE CURRENTLY HAVE ILLEGAL ITEMS IN THEM - I WILL BE WORKING TO FIX THESE VERY SOON HOWEVER THESE FILES ARE CURRENTLY NOT SPEEDRUN LEGAL

 To use these simply unzip them and then copy your chosen NG+ setup into your D2R Save Directory (Default Pathway is "User/Saved Games/Diablo II Resurrected")

 Please make sure that if you have any items in your shared stash you want to keep that you copy the Shared stash file out of the saved directory first.